Minority Health and Health Disparities (MHHD) and Diversity Training Resources

 Commitment to Improving Research

 The National Institute on Alcohol Abuse and Alcoholism is committed to improving the quality and quantity of alcohol research studying underrepresented populations.
-Groups shown to suffer health disparities, or difference in the incidence, morbidity, or mortality associated with alcohol use, abuse and dependence as well as different medical, interpersonal and social consequences include:
+Groups shown to suffer health disparities, or differences in the incidence, morbidity, or mortality associated with alcohol misuse as well as different medical, interpersonal and social consequences include:

 - Racial and ethnic minorities

 - Rural and low socioeconomic groups